 DC-3 Plane Wreck on Sólheimasandur

-After the glacier hike we head out to Sólheimasandur desert where a US Nacy DC3 crash landed in 1973 after running out of fuel in midair.
+After the glacier hike we head out to Sólheimasandur desert where a US Nacy DC-3 airplane crash landed in 1973 after running out of fuel in midair.
 The wreck has since then been immortalized in numerous music videos and viral photographs.
-The plane itself is 4 km from the nearest road so we provide the coolest transportation method available, fat bikes.
-We only travel in style.
-In essence, we’ll be riding a fat bike over volcanic sand and ash towards a black sand beach containing a crashed Navy airplane deemed too far away to salvage.
+Hike over volcanic sand and ash towards a black sand beach containing a crashed Navy airplane deemed too far away to salvage.
 Enjoy!